 Have you travelled with your young son before?
 No?
 Have a read on my blog.
 If there is one piece of advice I would offer it's for mum and dad to take baby steps too.
 It's slower and harder and also very rewarding traveling with young children, but it takes practice too so start with something easy until you find your family travel feet and then work your way up to the more adventurous ...

-Have a great trip though as family travel offers priceless experiences and memories if you persevere ... about 7 years ago
+Have a great trip though as family travel offers priceless experiences and memories if you persevere ... over 7 years ago

 We went to Vietnam when my son was 1 (and our travelling party had 4 kids under 5).
 We didn't travel by train, but did hike and stay in both cities and villages.
 The Vietnamese people are very child friendly and helpful.
 At 4 months, he's not going to be needing solid food, which can sometimes be the trickiest part when travelling.

 I agree that you should remember to take it slow to give yourselves and the baby time to adjust and enjoy along the way.
-Have fun! about 7 years ago
+Have fun! over 7 years ago